Managing and Maintaining open spaces, events and transport

 There is a useful information leaflet available containing other points of contact at South Gloucestershire Council.

-Other consultations continue … the most recent was when the Parish Council called a meeting for parishioners to let us know what they considered should be our priorities over the next four years.
-Residents were invited to a meeting on 29 October.
-The main item for discussion turned out to be whether or not D&BH PC should take over the maintenance and management of three sports pitches in the parish, for which South Gloucestershire Council will relinquish responsibility in the very near future.
-If nobody takes over the sites at Bromley Heath Playing Fields, Badminton Road and King George V, then the pitches will not be marked, goals will be removed and maintenance will be carried out at a reduced frequency.
-Pavilions will be closed and secured, and some may be demolished depending on their condition.
-The outcome of our public meeting showed overwhelming support that the Parish Council submits an Expression of Interest to take responsibility for these sports pitches and playing fields.
-A petition has been received asking that the parish council increases its precept in order to do this.
+Other consultations continue ….. the Parish Council called a meeting for parishioners to let us know what they considered should be our priorities over the next four years.
+Residents were invited to a meeting where the main item for discussion turned out to be whether or not D&BH PC should take over the maintenance and management of three sports pitches in the parish, for which South Gloucestershire Council were to relinquish responsibility.
+If nobody took over the sites at Bromley Heath Playing Fields, Badminton Road and King George V, then the pitches would not be marked, goals would be removed and maintenance would be carried out at a reduced frequency.
+Pavilions would be closed and secured, and some demolished depending on their condition.
+The outcome of our public meeting showed overwhelming support that the Parish Council should take responsibility for these sports pitches and playing fields.
+A petition was received asking that the parish council increases its precept in order to do this.
+The final result of this is that with effect from 1 April 2017, D&BH PC took over full responsibility of these areas.

 D&BH PC will continue to undertake more general consultations in the future, in an attempt to match what we have with what is needed in the area.

 Are you a retired gentleman who would like to put your woodworking experiences to the test?
-If the answer is ‘Yes’, then why not join the new MAN AND HIS TOOLS group?
-The group will start its regular meetings on Tuesday 12th April 2016, 9.30am-12 noon at the Pavilion in King George V/Badminton Road playing fields, the entrance to which is along Sutherland Avenue.
+If the answer is ‘Yes’, then why not join the Downend Men in Sheds group?
+The group meets regularly on Tuesday mornings, 9.30am-12 noon at the Pavilion in Bromley Heath Playing Fields.
 Share your thoughts over a cup of coffee and let us work together on projects for the benefit of our local community.

 The Green Dog Walkers Campaign